-Searching for the Perfect Neuron for AI
+Searching for the Perfect Artificial Synapse for AI

 IBM used measurements from its test cell to see how accurate a neural network made from a group of such cells would be.
 Using the MNIST database of handwritten digits as a test, this neural network reached 96 percent accuracy, just a bit off from the ideal.
 They first thought to improve the accuracy by doubling the number of conductance states the cell can achieve to 110, but it didn’t work.
 “We were surprised that it didn’t further improve the accuracy,” Tang says.

 The IBM team discovered that a slight asymmetry in the conductance between how it ramps up to its peak and how it descends was holding things back.
-Perfect symmetry would mean that a voltage pulse should change the conductance by a certain amount, and then the same pulse of opposite polarity should return the conductance precisely to its starting point.
+Perfect symmetry would mean that a current pulse should change the conductance by a certain amount, and then the same pulse of opposite polarity should return the conductance precisely to its starting point.
 The ECRAM has good symmetry compared to other nonvolatile memories, but it’s not perfect.

 Cutting that asymmetry in half would be all that’s needed to give the neural network its best possible accuracy.
-Such a thing is definitely doable, according to their research, by scaling the ECRAM cell down.
-The evidence suggests that an ECRAM can be shrunk down to the point where the conductive channel is just 90 nanometers across, compared to the 60-micrometer version they constructed.
+Such a thing is definitely doable, according to their research, by adjusting the device’s dynamic range.

+The IBM team also showed that an ECRAM can be shrunk down to the point where the conductive channel is just 100 nanometers across, compared to the 60-micrometer version they first constructed.
 An ECRAM that size would need just 1 femtojoule of energy to change states, which is near the energy expended at human neuron’s synapse.
 “Of course, nothing’s perfect,” says Tang.
 “There are still several challenges to implement neuromorphic arrays with our ECRAM.”

 The ECRAM wasn’t the only entrant at IEDM this year.
 A Purdue University group led by IEEE Fellow Peide Ye put forward a device made from germanium nanowires and ferroelectric materials.
 Ferroelectrics show a strong electrical polarization in response to small voltage.
 By placing a ferroelectric in a transistor’s gate, researchers are hoping to lower the voltage at which a transistor switches on, in the hopes of driving down power consumption.
 But you can also store information in the ferroelectric.
 That’s done by flipping the polarity of portions of the ferroelectric, and thereby altering the current that passes through the transistor for a given voltage.
 That’s what Ye’s group did, producing a device capable of more than 256 conductance states.
 What’s more, it could move up and down those conductance states with reasonable symmetry.
 A simulated network tackling the MNIST handwriting challenge reached 88 percent accuracy.

-Note: This story was corrected on 11 December to clarify terms and correct the channel length of an IBM ECRAM.